TortoiseLeaf/ARcardapp/README.md

 You now have the latest version of `dev` on your branch and are ready to merge!

 Merge your branch into `dev` and someone will review it in a pull request.

+**important:** remember to delete the branch when it's no longer needed.